Plays

 Charlie: If I was who?

 Jake: Nirvana’s not for everyone!
-I followed you from station to station, from town to town, from Café to Café, asking myself, to exact my pound of flesh, to avenge… or not ...
+I followed you from station to station, from town to town, from Café to Café, asking myself over and over again… to exact my pound of flesh, to avenge… or not...

 Jake: Getting away with it, getting away.